dbissell6/DFIR/Blue_Book/Blue_Book.md

 The second flavor is when every packet will be needed.
 This can be seen in something like a usb logger and almost instantly is an encoding or encrpytion problem.

-### 5 levels

-1) Flag found plaintext
-2) Flag encoded in rot13 or base64
-3) Flag hidden in encryption that needs credentials
-4) File found containing binary that needs to be reversed
-5) Something tough

-Most often in level 3 challenges and above the pcap will be just one piece of evidence and will need to combine it with something else(find creds in a .evtx to decyrpt something in wireshark)

-There is a transisiton from putting a flag in the pcap to having players answer 5-10 questions about the attack seen in the pcap to get the flag.
-This means easy challenges will never contain a flag in the pcap, making easy wins like grep impossible.

 ## Foundational Network Concepts